munificent/craftinginterpreters/book/classes.md

 already have function calls, so we'll use call expressions on class objects to create new instances.
 It's as if a class is a factory function that generates instances of itself.
 This feels elegant to me, and also spares us the need to introduce syntax like `new`.
-Therefore, we can skip past the front end right into the runtime.
+Therefore, we can skip past the front end straight into the runtime.

 Right now, if you try this: